isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2073.md

 ### Things to Note
 - Should be able to service the chemical, petrochemical or pharmaceutical industry (e.g. ATEX certified or equivalent certification indicating it is explosion proof)
 - Other components and extensions can be supported at the evaluator's discretion (e.g. nozzle extensions, rotation monitoring sensor)
-- Maintenance costs not supported

-Minimum 30% ordinary shares held by Singaporean/PR.
-No change in vendor allowed

 ### Contact Information
 N.A.